giornogoldenwind/foss-donations/README.md

 ### [antiX Linux](https://en.wikipedia.org/wiki/AntiX)
-AntiX is interesting, as it is one of the few current Debian-based Linux distributions that still supports 32-bit architecture computers when its upstream Linux parent Debian only has 32-bit support out of obligation and desktop Ubuntu has dropped 32-bit support since 2017-2018.
+AntiX is interesting, as it is one of the few current Debian-based Linux distributions that voluntarily supports 32-bit architecture computers when its upstream Linux parent Debian only has 32-bit support out of obligation and desktop Ubuntu has dropped 32-bit support since 2017-2018.
 Be mature and ignore the visible anti-fascist messaging, or just don't use this if you're not mature